 If your card is inactive for 90 days, you’ll be charged $5.95 per month.
 This even applies if you carry a balance during that period.

 NetSpend debit cards come with excellent perks and security features, but those things aren’t strong enough to justify all the extra fees for the average person.
-If you regularly handle large transactions of high dollar amounts, this card will work for you.
+However, if you regularly handle large transactions of high dollar amounts, this card will work for you.
+This may also be a good option if you have a low credit score and have needed to resort to payday loans no credit check in the past.

 NetSpend has one of the highest maximum balance thresholds among prepaid cards with the option to load up to $15,000 dollars in a 30 day period.
 You can also complete up to 6 ATM withdrawals every day with a total cap of $940.